wxt-dev/wxt/docs/guide/resources/faq.md

 > If your library isn't listed above, try searching it's docs/issues for "shadow root", "shadow dom", or "css container".

-`createShadowRoot` provides it's own `<head>` element inside the shadow root, so that were you should tell the library to add the CSS.
+`createShadowRootUi` provides it's own `<head>` element inside the shadow root, so that were you should tell the library to add the CSS.
 Here's an example with Ant Design:

 ```tsx
 import { StyleProvider } from '@ant-design/cssinjs'; // [!code ++]